-I just LOVE lemon or any other citruses in my bakings.
+I just LOVE lemon or any other citruses in my baking.
 They make me want to eat the wonderful aromatic raw batter and not to mention when it's already baked.
 Yum!!

 How It Came To Be

 Have you seen my lemon loaf cake?
-It's one of our readers' favourite cake recipes because it's super easy and the taste is just divine.
+It's one of our readers' favorite cake recipes because it's super easy and the taste is just divine.

 And have you seen my Spanish almond cake?
 A light soft cake with citruses zest and just a handful of ingredients.

 As my husband Marco said "Imagine those 2 cakes got married and have a kid.
 It would be this lemon almond cake."
 Haha!
 And I have to say, I totally agree with him.

 This cake has the best of both cakes.
 The wonderful lemony smell and taste.
 The light and soft texture.
 And on top of that, it's super easy to make.
 If you've been around here for a while then you'd agree, all of my recipes are super easy.
 Well except for one or two.

 In this recipe, I'm using almond flour.
 It's basically almonds that have their skin removed and then blended into a fine texture.
 Almonds without skins are called blanched almonds.

 Almond meal is not much different at all from almond flour.
 It's almond that can either have their skin removed, or not, and then blended into a not-so-fine texture.
 Just a tad coarser than almond flour.